The Ultimate Guide to Level Up Your Veterinary Social Media Calendar

 Tip #2: Decide How Frequently Your Veterinary Practice Will Post

 It’s essential to maintain consistency across your social media platforms.
 This helps maximize your visibility to potential and current clients.
 Yes, running veterinary hospitals is a ton of work, but you must stay on top of content distribution.
-This is so your veterinary practice is always on top of clients’ minds.
+This is so your veterinary practice is always at the top of clients’ minds.

 You should note that just because a post is published doesn’t mean you should forget about it afterward.
 Your audience will post comments or send you messages about your post.
 Someone on your veterinary team can monitor them and continue the conversation.
 This helps to build a strong relationship with your online community.

 Social media shouldn’t be a monologue.
 It’s a form of conversation with your audience.
-It’s important to make time to interact with your followers so they know that you acknowledge their likes, comments, and messages.
+It’s essential to make time to interact with your followers so they know that you acknowledge their likes, comments, and messages.
 This is also an excellent opportunity to raise interest in a particular service.
 You can do this on a per-week basis, so you don’t have to check your page every single day.

 Tip #3: Schedule Your Social Media Post